gopala-kr/Quantum-Dots/23-Future-of-ET/tech-use-cases.md

 GESI SUSTAINABILITY IMPACT QUANTIFICATION

 GeSI, the Global e-Sustainability initiative, has a clear vision: to build a sustainable world through responsible, Information and Communication.
 Technology (ICT)-enabled transformation.
-They approached Accenture to quantify the sustainability impact of digital solutions using analytics and actual data and to define methodology to steer activities of digital industry to maximize positive impacts.
+They approached to quantify the sustainability impact of digital solutions using analytics and actual data and to define methodology to steer activities of digital industry to maximize positive impacts.
 To date, the client has committed to elevate positive impacts, flip negative impacts and innovate for all Sustainable Development Goals (SDGs).

 --------------